 Manufacturer: Maison Barbier, Paris, France.

-Other versions: Philippe Barbier designed many lamps in this style.
+Other versions: This 1970s Philippe Barbier table lamp exists in several varieties.
+Philippe Barbier designed many lamps in this style.

 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.

 Philippe Barbier was a well-known French designer.
 He was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
 The chair is still in production.

 Philippe Barbier also designed lamps for other companies in Europe and around the world.
 His designs were very popular, you can find many lamps that look similar like this one.
 On this website you can find some examples of lamps he designed.

 Links (external links open in a new window)

 Le Mac (2010) – IMDB-movie database